 In order to overcome these limitations, new materials and processes that allow more efficient fusion must be developed.
 We are guiding industry through the great "phase space" of materials, mixtures, and processing protocols by development of the tools that link the molecular level considerations (polymer chain-length, polymer branching, polymer chemistry) with nano-scale processes (polymer interdiffusion and crystallization across the interface) to the ultimate properties (adhesive strength).

 The mechanism of polymer crystallization under non-equilibrium conditions, such as those that occur in industrial processing, is still unknown and prevents a scientific approach to development of new materials.
 We are applying Raman spectroscopy to this problem because of its ability to measure molecular conformational changes that lead to the crystalline structures.
-We have teamed with a major vendor to realize "Rheo-Raman Microscopy" that performs simultaneous Raman microscopy, rheology and optical microscopy.
-This allows for for unprecedented measurement of the coupling between molecular conformation, microscopic structure and mechanical response.
-Beyond the immediate application of polymer crystallization, we intend to establish the instrument's suitability to problems in diverse areas such as nano-composites, curing, multi-component materials, and bio-materials.
-With A. Kotula, A. Hight Walker, D. Roy, M. Meyer, J. Plog, F. De Vito
+We have teamed with a major vendor to develop the rheo-Raman-microscope which is now available on several commercial platforms.
+We can perform simultaneous Raman microscopy, rheology and optical microscopy.
+This allows for unprecedented measurement of the coupling between molecular conformation, chemical kinetics, microscopic structure and mechanical response.
+This has allowed us to determine the relationship between modulus and crystallinity and to propose a percolation-based model to relate the two.
+Information from this work feeds into additive manufacturing Beyond the immediate application of polymer crystallization, we intend to establish the instrument's suitability to problems in diverse areas such as nano-composites, curing, multi-component materials, and bio-materials.

-First in-situ measurements of "conductivity thinning" and die swell elimination We showed how these effects originate from negative normal forces that are induced by the nanotubes during flow.
+We examined the effects of shear and processing on nanotube composites and made the first in-situ measurements of carbon nanotube induced "conductivity thinning" and die swell elimination.
+We showed how these effects originate from negative normal forces that are induced by the nanotubes during flow.
 These measurements are important because they demonstrated the potential for nanotubes to impart improvements in both processing and material performance.

-We developed the first system to simultaneously measure the rheological and dielectric response of a polymer to applied flow.
+We developed a system to simultaneously measure the rheological and dielectric response of a polymer to applied flow.
 We used it to show the intimate coupling between the two for carbon nanotube composites under flow, and raised interesting questions as to why rheological thinning proceeds conductivity thinning.
 Following this work, vendors now provide the option to add dielectric spectroscopy capability to their commercial rheometers.
-With S. Kharchenko, J. Obrzut, J. DouglasSelected Publications:

 From the polymer processing perspective, we showed how to blend polymers at these greatly reduced volumes via a planar polymer micro-mixer.
 Utilizing a split-and-recombine approach, we generated numerous blend morphologies: multi-layers, domain/matrix, and telescopic structures.
 With D. Moon, M. Cicerone, Y. Lee.

-First measurement of Polymer/Polymer Slippage and the fluoropolymer elimination of sharkskin.
-We made the first direct and definitive measurement of polymer/polymer slippage and used it to demonstrate how fluoropolymers eliminate sharkskin in polyolefins.
+We made the first direct measurements of Polymer/Polymer Slippage and showed how fluoropolymers eliminate sharkskin in polyolefins.
 It was long known that addition of fluoropolymers in trace amounts to certain polyolefins can eliminate sharkskin, yet there had been no direct observations of how this occurs and only speculations as to why.
 We led teams that included Professor Macosko, 3M/Dyneon and Dow DuPont Elastomers (DDE).
 We developed direct velocimetry and evanescent-wave techniques that measure the coating of fluoropolymers onto the die wall with a sensitivity of 20 nm coating thickness.
 These unprecedented techniques provided definitive proof of how fluoropolymers coat the solid wall and then induce slippage of the polyolefin.
 We further showed that the fluoropolymer droplet size affects the coating kinetics, which formed the scientific basis for a new product launch. with C. Lavalle, C. Macosko, S. Kharchenko, D. Bigio, P. McGuiggan, M. Meillon, S. Oriani

 Publication: Slip transition of a polymer melt under shear stress